911 Appliance repair service

 Electric Oven: The Glowing Coils

-Electric ovens typically have two heating elements: one at the bottom for baking and one at the top for broiling.
-Their failure is a common cause of a no-heat situation.
+Electric ovens typically have two heating elements—one at the bottom for baking and one at the top for broiling.
+Failure of these elements is a common reason for no heat.

 Inspecting the Heating Elements Visually